bubbl337/RubeGoldberg-HelloWorld/README.md

 ## Introduction

-This is a project that tries to demonstrate a complex, memory intensive and somewhat confusing **Hello World** program.
+This is Rube goldberg's helloworld.
+A project that demonstrates a complex, memory intensive and somewhat confusing **Hello World** program.

 **Hello World** is the first ever thing people learn in their journey to become programmer's.
 So a fun idea was born here to make it as confusing as we can.